inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 def model_predict(df):
     df = pd.DataFrame(rows, columns=columns)
     # it would look something like this when it is called
-    # but since we didn't define it we'll use a simple linear substitute
     # y_pred = model.predict(df)

+    # but since we haven't define it, we'll use a simple linear substitute
     y_pred = df.trip_distance * 5
     return y_pred